-- Emergency Room Care -- SETMA has a plan for decreasing ER utilization in order to improve that metric in our cost mix. - Hospice -- Several SETMA providers have a passive financial interest in a hospice.
-All SETMA hospice candidates are given their choice such that almost 50% of our patients choose another hospice.
-Second, each hospice has a "Cap Rate" which is calculated by CMS for each hospice.
+- Emergency Room Care -- SETMA has a plan for decreasing ER utilization in order to improve that metric in our cost mix. - Hospice Several SETMA providers have a passive financial interest in a hospice.
+All SETMA hospice candidates are given their choice such that almost 50% of our patients choose another hospice other than the one our providers work with.
+Second, CMS calculates a "Cap Rate" for each hospice.
 Hospices which are possibly "over utilizing" services will have a high "Cap Rate."
 Hospices which are not "over utilizing" will have a low "Cap Rate."
-The hospice in which any SETMA provider has a passive interest has a "Cap Rate" which is over \$1,000,000 below what is expected.
-Some other hospices in our area have a 'Cap Rate" \$3,000,000 over the expected expenditure.
+The hospice in which any SETMA provider has a passive interest has a "Cap Rate" which is more than \$1,000,000 below what is expected.
+This means that this hospice provides services at a lower cost than expected.